manivannanpandiyan17/Zoom-MobileAutomation/README.md

 Library functions class under src/main has all setup method and other appium wrapper methods

-Extent report will be generated in the HTML Format after each run
+Extent report will be generated in the HTML Format after each run.

 # Execute test